Model minority: Southeast Asian Americans

 As cited in a case study, many deficits of Southeast Asian American students' academic achievement can be attributed to the structural barriers of living in an immigrant household.
 Many Southeast Asian American students are children of refugees from countries at war.
 While the parents of Southeast Asian American students may have escaped death and persecution from their homelands, they often arrive in the US with fragmented families.
 As a result, refugees often lack resources, which causes them to not only rely on government assistance, but to also be placed in low-income communities near poorly funded schools.
 Additionally, families frequently have little to no understanding of the U.S. school system.
 Thus, Southeast Asian students are at a disadvantage as they have to quickly adjust to the new school system, while also keeping up with native-born students.

 However, certain Southeast Asian ethnic groups have shown greater progress than others within the regional group and resemble the success of other more established Asian Americans.
 As cited in a case study, Vietnamese American students are beginning to show comparable rates of academic success to East Asian American students.
 Furthermore, among Southeast Asian American students, Vietnamese American students are recognized as having the highest academic performance, whereas Cambodian American students have the poorest performance.
 Although Cambodian and Vietnamese refugees endured similar immigration hardships, the aforementioned differences in academic success is attributed to structural and cultural factors.
-Another factor which may have an influence on Vietnamese American success is that the majority of 21st century Vietnamese immigrants to the United States are from non-refugee backgrounds, dissimilar from earlier migration patterns.
+Two key factors which may have had an influence on Vietnamese American success is that the majority of first-wave Vietnamese refugees, particularly those who entered the United States immediately after the Fall of Saigon, were generally well-educated elites.
+Likewise given the economic development in Vietnam and its inherited educational infrastructure, which had been developed to a greater extent during the colonial era compared to Laos and not had been fundamentally sabotaged as had occurred in Cambodia during the Cambodian genocide, the majority of 21st century Vietnamese immigrants to the United States are from non-refugee backgrounds, dissimilar from earlier migration patterns, whilst later migration from Laos and Cambodia into the United States remains low.
+Furthermore, Southeast Asians of Chinese descent, particularly those who had come out through the route of refugee camps in the 1980s, face similar histories to their native counterparts, with their socioeconomic circumstances being largely reflective of these histories and with their struggles quietly embedded into the broader Southeast Asian identity.